jaburt/rclonebackup/README.md

 log (to use as the email body).
 This shows the stats, and a list of files Copied (new), Copied (replaced existing), and Deleted - as well as any errors/notices.

-My script calles the script email_attachments.sh to create an email body with the raw log file as an attachment.
+My script calls the script email_attachments.sh to create an email body with the raw log file as an attachment.
 The email_attachments.sh was not created by me, and was found online - original author unknown.

 Note: The rclone config file save via the CLI is different to the one used in the FreeNAS GUI Cloud Sync Tasks, so its